wangd12rpi/FinLoRA/rebuttal/7NRo.md

 | TriviaQA-Open |       0.667       |               0.663               |
 | CoQA          |                   |                                   |

-Overall we find minimal signs of catastrophic forgetting after the fine-tuning process.
+Overall, we find minimal signs of catastrophic forgetting after the fine-tuning process.

 ---